jakewilliami/scripts/README.md

 ## Description

 While I am beginning to look into different sorts of programming, I want to have as much experience as possible.
 Hence, I have created this repository as a kind of playground for various scripts I try to write.
 Be warned that not everything in here may be functional.

-The present repository is found on my computer in `~/bin/`.
-Ensure you make this binary repository before cloning, and clone into it, as some commands will depend on this.
-Change these according to your file structure.
+I have prefixed depricated files with `dep-<filename>`, and development (i.e., in development) files as `dev-<filename>`.

 ## Contents